 - The Vampire Diaries has introduced the idea of an instinctive rivalry between the two groups, in the second season.
 A (transformed) werewolf's bite is fatal to a vampire (causing nasty sickness and Sanity Slippage before their inevitable death), while vampires were created specifically to be able to kill werewolves.

-- This trope has been excised from the New World of Darkness (Vampire The Requiem and Werewolf: The Forsaken).
+- This trope has been excised from Chronicles of Darkness (Vampire: The Requiem and Werewolf: The Forsaken).
 Whether vampires and werewolves fight against each other or work together is wholly dependent on their personal choices, although the standard seems to be that they are content to stay away from each other out of mutual fear of the unknown.
 In mixed groups, Interspecies Romance is usually the first thing that happens.

 - Since it has roots as a fan-made expansion of the Old World of Darkness above, Tech Infantry of course carries over the hatred between vampires and werewolves.
 Once the Earth Federation was established, all werecreatures (wolves, tigers, rhinos, etc.) are drafted into the titular Tech Infantry Space Marines to fight the alien Arachnids.
 Since the bugs threaten them too, the Vampire Kingdom of Enoch sends occasional ghouls and low-level vampires to join the Tech Infantry, and they do work together surprisingly well.
 But for the most part, vampires are hated and hunted throughout the Earth Federation and later the Middle Kingdom.

-- In the old Basic/Expert/etc D&D system, powerful vampires could use their ability to control wolves, rats, and bats to control their lycanthropic equivalents as well.
-Not surprisingly, this made the not-yet-controlled werewolves, wererats and werebats extremely leery of vampires, though they weren't openly at war with them.
+- In the old Basic/Expert/etc Dungeons & Dragons system, powerful vampires could use their ability to control wolves, rats, and bats to control their lycanthropic equivalents as well.
+Not surprisingly, this made the not-yet-controlled werewolves, wererats, and werebats extremely leery of vampires, though they weren't openly at war with them.

 - Operation Darkness has werewolf Allies fighting vampire-aided Hitler and his Ghostapo.
-Which is kind of ironic, since in real life the Nazis had a division called the "Werewolves" (not actually shapeshifters, as far as we know), and the Brits had (have?) a Vampire Squadron, who were pretty heavily decorated in WW 2.
+Which is kind of ironic, since in real life the Nazis had a division called the "Werewolves" (not actually shapeshifters, as far as we know), and the Americans have a Vampire Squadron.

-- In the game Fatal Hearts, the vampires and the werewolves each think the others are soulless murderers who must be destroyed at all costs, and woe to anyone who gets in their way.
+- In Fatal Hearts, the vampires and the werewolves each think the others are soulless murderers who must be destroyed at all costs, and woe to anyone who gets in their way.

 - BiteFight, Game Forge's browser-based RPG, is just that.